Evan-KR/iOS-Portfolio/README.md

 https://user-images.githubusercontent.com/95647441/161836410-1afad42a-ef7d-4329-91f1-51b0270c557a.mp4

+**FALL 2021**
 Besides music, I also have a limited amount of experience with art and drawing.
 Below is an example of my work.

 <img src="https://user-images.githubusercontent.com/95647441/161837042-00fcbc2f-bd59-401f-a774-d45c99d9df58.jpg">